 Everyone loves a bowl of well cooked pasta.
 However, many home cooks struggle to replicate the bouncy firmness of Al Dente pasta.
 Although many different factors can affect your pasta’s end result, a common mistake is using the wrong cooking utensil.

 Using a pot too small, or one made of the wrong material can be disastrous.
 Personally having made that mistake in the past, all we can say is scrubbing mushy burnt pasta takes quite the toll on the individual and the poor pot!
-Based on past difficulties and research, here are the best pasta pots available in the market that boil your preferred pasta to perfection – every single time.
+Based on past difficulties and research, here are the top 5 best pasta pots available in the market that boil your preferred pasta to perfection – every single time.

 Top 5 Best Pasta Pots Reviews

 - Chef's Choice Stainless: Mirror finish.
 Classic looks, professional performance